faiziktk/IEEE_HPEC2025_block_FMA_tests/README.md

 2. [**FP16**.cu](FP16.cu) is **CUDA** program file for half precision (binary 16) tensor core numerical feature determination where test vectors are obtained from the above paper.
 3. [**TF32**.cu](TF32.cu) is **CUDA** program file for tensor float 32 tensor core numerical feature determination where test vectors are obtained from the above paper.
 4. These files can be run as they are on windows machine, for linux, may be some other header file have been to included.<br>
+   **Note**: These tests are generalized but partially based on the previous work of M. Fasi et. al. whose work can be found at [link](https://github.com/north-numerical-computing/tensor-cores-numerical-behavior)<br>

 A sample output of the CUDA file for FP16 is shown below:<br>
 <img width="597" height="662" alt="image" src="https://github.com/user-attachments/assets/743c88c7-113b-42cd-9a96-85dcc9d5864a" /><br>